LispCookbook/cl-cookbook/debugging.md

 ## Unit tests

-Last but not least, automatic testing of functions in isolation might be what you're looking for !
+Last but not least, automatic testing of functions in isolation might be what you're looking for!
 See the [testing](testing.html) section and a list of [test frameworks and libraries](https://github.com/CodyReichert/awesome-cl#unit-testing).